 As mentioned earlier, Accounts Receivable forms an important part of working capital for any given business.
-To have a control on working capital, it is highly important to properly manage Accounts receivable.
+To have control of working capital, it is highly important to properly manage Accounts receivable.
 The following steps should be taken:

 - Streamline customer billing and payment process while dealing with individual customers.
-Every organization has set of requirements to be fulfilled before they release payments for their invoices.
-Make sure that these processes are met on a timely manner.
+Every organization has a set of requirements to be fulfilled before they release payments for their invoices.
+Make sure that these processes are met in a timely manner.